Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

     ![](../Images/L15T1S8-2.png)

 1. In the window that opens, notice how there are two sub-groups, eDiscovery Manager and eDiscovery Administrator.
-Read the description of each.
 For this lab, we will add members to the eDiscovery Administrator sub-group.

 1. Select **Edit**